 Meet with a career coach to discuss self-assessment, career options associated with your major, interviewing advice, resume and cover letter assistance, job and internship searching strategies, and professional development.

 Self-assessments provide feedback on career options that may be a fit given your personality and interests.
-The Career Services Office provides students with free MyPlan self-assessments as well as the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory (SII).
+The Career Services Office provides students with free access to PathwayU assessments as well as the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory (SII).
 Additionally, as a freshman you will have free access to the CliftonStrengths assessment to learn your top five talent themes.
 Career coaches are available to help you interpret assessment results and connect those results to potential career paths.

 The Career Services Office gives students 24/7 access to a wide variety of online career resources through a Resource Library on Handshake.
-Included in these resources are Big Interview, to aid in their virtual interviewing preparation and skills, Vault, to aid in their research of industries and employers, and networking tools to help connect them with Grove City College alumni by geographic location, industry, major, and more.
+Included in these resources are Big Interview, to aid in their virtual interviewing preparation and skills, PathwayU, to aid in their self-assessment and career exploration, and networking tools to help connect them with Grove City College alumni by geographic location, industry, major, and more.